harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_booking_confirmation.md

 **Iteration:** 1

 **Notes:**
 - Ensures customers receive instant confirmation.
 - Reduces confusion about whether a booking was successful.

 ---

 ## Estimation
 **Assumptions:**
-- Requires integration with email/SMS notification services.
+- Confirmation will be shown on the screen only (no email or SMS).
-- Customers should be able to receive confirmation instantly after booking.
+- Booking confirmation should be visible immediately after submission.

 **Planning Poker:**
 - Harrison: 5 days (Iteration 2)